 Buckeye Paws dogs at a training event

-Dogs, like golden retriever Ashby (@ashby.adventures), must pass a temperament test and obedience classes before working in a medical environment.
+Golden retrievers like Ashby (@ashby.adventures) must pass a temperament test and complete obedience classes before serving in a medical environment.

 Supporting therapy dogs is pawesome